figure-io/matrix-diagram-spec/README.md

 $ npm install matrix-diagram-spec
 ```

+### Specification

+For specification documentation, consult the [wiki](https://github.com/figure-io/matrix-diagram-spec/wiki).

 ### Usage

 ``` javascript
 var validate = require( 'matrix-diagram-spec' );
 ```

-The specification has the following attributes and methods...
+The validator has the following attributes and methods...

 <a name="method-validate"></a>